-This year we are pleased that Chartwells will be taking over the cafeteria services.
+Chartwells will continue to run the cafeteria meal program again this year.
 Meals will be available to purchase online a week or more ahead of time.
-Meals will be only \$3.00 due to business subsidies.
-The program will not be ready until mid-September and we will send home more information in the coming days.
+Chartwells will not be accepting cash this year so all meals must be pre-paid online.
+Meals will be \$7.00 with a value meal option between \$5 and \$6.
+The program will begin on September 9th and we will send home more information in the coming days.